Overview and History of Public Humanities at the Center

 Our goal is to provide resources for colleagues whose work demonstrates the importance of the humanities for the public good.
 The humanities have sometimes been critiqued as insular, not able to speak clearly to audiences beyond small disciplinary groups.
 More broadly, universities are increasingly criticized as remote from public issues, concerns, and priorities.

 Beginning in the 2015-2016 academic year, our Fellowships in Publicly Engaged Humanities have broadened the participation of UNH humanities faculty in engaged work, helping the institution reimagine the nature and scope of engaged scholarship.
 The Fellowships demonstrate the importance and utility of the humanities in public life.
+One of our Fellows, Professor of Anthropology Eleanor Harrison-Buck, was subsequently awarded a Whiting Public Engagement Fellowship.

 Resources for Public Humanities